Are Integrity™ aluminum fences safe for pool enclosures?

 How long does it take to get my Integrity™ fence?

-Most of our products generally ship approximately two to three weeks after purchase is made and payment has been received.
-However, some orders can take a little longer.
+Historically, most of our products have shipped approximately three weeks after purchase is made and payment has been received.
+However, in the current industry climate, orders have been taking longer.
+Please inquire at the time of order what the current production time estimate is.
+These estimates are not guaranteed but are usually accurate within reason.
+Also keep in mind that some orders can take a little longer.
 This may be because of the size of the order or other factors including but not limited to peak season demand, holidays, special crating, or less often painted colors.
 Rest assured that we make every effort to expedite all orders.
-Often, it is possible to expedite small supplemental (add-on) orders such as an extra post, so long as they can be shipped Fedex or USPS ground rather than by common carrier freight.
-For emergency situations talk to an iFence™ sales associate directly for additional priority possibilities.
 Our Shipping Terms

 link offers more information.